-1Tuition listed for military personnel, military spouse, partnership, retired military, veteran, and veteran spouse is applicable only to students who meet the eligibility requirements for the relevant tuition assistance, grant or tuition savings program.
-Other tuition assistance or tuition savings programs may be available.
-Applicable terms and conditions of all tuition assistance and tuition savings programs may be found on the University website.
+&lt;sup>4 Tuition listed for military personnel, military spouse, partnership, retired military, veteran, and veteran spouse is applicable only to students who meet the eligibility requirements for the relevant tuition assistance, grant or tuition savings program.
+Other tuition assistance or tuition savings programs may be available based on official agreements.
+Applicable terms and conditions of all tuition assistance and tuition savings programs may be found on the university website.
 The University reserves the right to change the terms and conditions of any tuition or tuition savings program or to discontinue it at any time.
 Trident makes no guarantee regarding qualifications or eligibility for any particular tuition or tuition savings program.